tri-cods/Ed-Minimal-Editions/README.md

 ## Working 'locally' in GitHub

 Yesterday and today, you have worked in Github only.
-Part of what makes github pages compeling is not only the possibility of having a website with minimal overhead but also have a way to see what you will be publishing before its live.
+Part of what makes github pages compelling is not only the possibility of having a website with minimal overhead but also have a way to see what you will be publishing before its live.
 To see the local changes before you publish them, you will have to download the repository to your computer.

 ## Cloning our repository